apteryxxyz/apteryxxyz/README.md

 Kia ora!
 I am Apteryx, a self-taught software developer from Aotearoa New Zealand, with a passion for programming and aviation.

 My programming journey began during my first year of secondary school, where in digitial class, I learnt about Scratch.
 I later went off and learnt JavaScript on my own, making Discord bots and later websites.
-In the since, I have learnt many different technologies, including:
+In the time since, I have learnt many different technologies, including:

 <p align="left">
 <!-- Languages -->